JiajiaGuo/JiajiaGuo.github.io/_pages/about.md

 # **News**  (Since 2024)

 My wife, Yun Hu, has successfully defended her doctoral thesis.
-Special thanks to Professor Zhuohang Li for his invaluable guidance.
-I sincerely wish Yun the best and salute Yun for her persistent efforts.
+I sincerely wish Yun the best.
 (2024-03-06)

 Our two papers: “Secure and Efficient Data Sharing for Indoor Positioning with Federated Learning in Mobile Blockchain Networks” and “Vision-aided Multi-user Beam Tracking for mmWave Massive MIMO System: Prototyping and Experimental Results”, have been accepted by [IEEE VTC2024-spring](https://events.vtsociety.org/vtc2024-spring/).
 See you in Singapore in June.
 (2024-03-05)